marv972228/Calc/README.md

 The main goal of this project was to gain experience with state machine patterns as well as implement a physical calculator available at any store.

 ## Features

-- Uses BigDecimal to handle any size calculation
+Uses BigDecimal to handle any size calculation
-- The calculator functions
+The calculator functions
--- Add
+- Add
--- Subtract
+- Subtract
--- Multiply
+- Multiply
--- Divide
+- Divide
--- Exponent
+- Exponent
--- Memory
+- Memory
+- Simulate ON/OFF
+- C button
+- CE button